-Consistent with the work of Dyes et al., fractures do not have a major impact on sweep efficiency until the fracture extends beyond one-third the inter-well distance.
-The key point from Figs. 13 and 14 is that the benefit from an improved mobility ratio outweighs the sweep efficiency loss from the fracture, so long as the fracture is not too long.
-For example, in Fig. 13, note that increasing the fracture length from 0 to

-30% (of the total distance) decreased oil recovery from 0.63 to 0.53 (with 100-cp polymer), while increasing the injected polymer viscosity from 10 to 100 cp increased oil recovery from 0.30 to 0.54 (for fractional fracture length of 0.3).
-The benefit from increasing polymer viscosity is greater for Fig. 14: Increasing the fracture length from 0 to 30% (of the total distance) decreased oil recovery from 0.63 to 0.53 (with 100-cp polymer), while increasing the injected polymer viscosity from 10 to 100 cp increased oil recovery from 0.63 to 0.53 (with 100-cp polymer), while increasing the injected polymer viscosity from 10 to 100 cp increased oil recovery from 0.64 (for fractional fracture length of 0.3).
+Consistent with the work of Dyes et al. (1958), fractures do not have a major effect on sweep efficiency until the fracture extends beyond one-third of the interwell distance.
+The key point from Figs. 16 and 17 is that the benefit from an improved mobility ratio outweighs the sweep-efficiency loss from the fracture, so long as the fracture is not too long.
+For example, in Fig. 16, note that increasing the fracture length from 0 to 30% (of the total distance) decreased oil recovery from 0.63 to 0.53 (with 100 cp polymer), whereas increasing the injected-polymer viscosity from 10 to 100 cp increased oil recovery from 0.30 to 0.54 (for fractional fracture length of 0.3).
+The benefit from increasing polymer viscosity is greater for Fig. 17: Increasing the fracture length from 0 to 30% (of the total distance) decreased oil recovery from 0.63 to 0.53 (with 100 cp polymer), whereas increasing the injected-polymer viscosity from 10 to 100 cp increased oil recovery from 0.16 to 0.54 (for fractional fracture length of 0.3).

-For a polymer flood in the Matzen Field in Austria, Zechner et al. (2015) simulated that vertical fractures only extended 43 ft from the injection well (whereas well spacing was 650-1000 ft).
+For a polymer flood in the Matzen field in Austria, Zechner et al. (2015) simulated that vertical fractures only extended 43 ft from the injection well, whereas well spacing was 650-1,000 ft.

-Note is made of the findings of Lee et al. (2011) that sweep could be compromised if a fracture grows in one layer but not in adjacent oil-bearing layers.
+Note the findings of Lee et al. (2011), which stated that sweep could be compromised if a fracture grows in one layer but not in adjacent oil-bearing layers.
 However, one must question how often this situation actually occurs for polymer floods in high-permeability unconsolidated formations.